New Hampshire Route 11: Franklin to Gilford (duplex with US 3)

 Upon reaching the town center, NH 3A ends while NH 11 turns east joining US 3 and NH 127 to cross the Pemigewasset where it meets the Merrimack River.
 NH 127 immediately splits off to the north, then US 3 and NH 11 continue east across the Winnipesaukee River, paralleling it into Tilton.
 In the center of Tilton, the road intersects with NH 132 just feet north of the Northfield town line.
 NH 132 joins US 3 and NH 11 as the road turns northeast, continuing to parallel the Winnipesaukee River's west side.
 The highway interchanges with Interstate 93 near the western terminus of NH 140, then NH 132 splits off to the north.
 Continuing northeast, US 3 and NH 11 cross Lake Winnisquam and skirt the northern tip of Belmont.
-Just before reaching the city line with Laconia, US 3 and NH 11 split off onto the Gilford-Laconia Bypass, a freeway bypass of those two towns (the historic surface alignment continues into downtown as NH 11A and unsigned US 3 Business).
+Just before reaching the city line with Laconia, US 3 and NH 11 split off onto the Gilford-Laconia Bypass, a freeway bypass of those two towns (the historic surface alignment continues into downtown as NH 11A and US 3 Business).
 The freeway bypasses downtown Laconia to the south, interchanging with NH 106 and NH 107 before crossing into Gilford, where the road turns due north and interchanges with NH 11A.
 The freeway ends 1.5 mi to the north, near Laconia Airport, and NH 11 splits off from US 3 after a 17.6 mi concurrency.